Washington State Ferries

 - Follow Highway 20 west to Anacortes for about 16 miles

 - Once you reach Anacortes merge right into the traffic circle and another right onto Commercial Ave.

 - Take a left at 12th St,, where signs point you to the San Juan Islands ferry, and follow for about 2 miles to the terminal

 Allow a comfortable 1-1/2 to 2 hours to enjoy the drive and the scenery from Seattle, or Vancouver B.C., to the Anacortes ferry terminal.

 Board a Washington State Ferry in Anacortes, Washington, for a spectacular, scenic cruise to Lopez, Orcas, Shaw or San Juan Islands.
 You can also take a ferry to Sidney, B.C., just north of Victoria.
 In addition, you can "island hop" between our four, ferry-served islands.
 You can walk on with or without a bicycle, or drive your car on.
 Schedules change each season; visit our website for schedules, fares, parking, etc.

 At the Lopez Ferry Landing, you can find maps and information for your stay on Lopez.
-You can also enjoy a hotdog and soda or beer at the Landing.
-Odlin County Park is just a half mile down the road on the way to Lopez Village, about 4 miles away, where you'll find cafes, galleries and shops, as well as a well-stocked Chamber of Commerce office with friendly locals to help you find what you need. [more...]
+You can also rent a bike and enjoy a hotdog and soda or beer at the Landing.
+Odlin County Park is just a mile down the road on the way to Lopez Village, about 4.5 miles away, where you'll find cafes, galleries and shops, as well as a well-stocked Chamber of Commerce office with friendly locals to help you find what you need. [more...]